 - attend the conference and listen to the interesting talks

 Just one month after the launch, this was the very first moment when TranslatePress was about to have face to face interactions with WordPress users.

-The plugin is still in its early stage of growth and it was perfectly normal for the attendees to be curious about it, test it, break it and raise questions because most of them did not hear about it before prior to this event.
+The plugin is still in its early stage of growth and it was perfectly normal for the attendees to be curious about it, test it, (even break it) and raise questions.
+For most of them this was the first time they heard about the plugin.

 This curiosity mixed with the fact that TranslatePress has a completely different approach from all other translation solutions (more on that later), plus the fact that our pop-up banner had a fairly large size, encouraged people to visit our booth.

 We were a total of five people there, and at least three of us were always around, to answer questions, display the demo and offer guidance.

 As always, we were impressed by the openness of the WordPress community members, as each of us managed to chat with people of various backgrounds: a lot of developers, freelancers, business owners, and marketing specialists.
 Personally, this is one of the few events where I didn’t feel any borders between sponsors, speakers, and attendees.
 It was more like a big family which reunited itself to collaborate.

 More than that, on Sunday at Contributors Day we met a few folks from The Romanian polyglots team and we were very impressed by their work with WordPress – În Română.

 As now we are a little bit focused on the translation area, because of TranslatePress, I was curious to learn more about their work.
 After they made me a quick tour of the platform and how the translation process works, I decided to join the team and contribute as much as I can to the translation of WordPress into Romanian.